VinayKrMittal/Assignment/README.md

  ## Home
     It Shows all the category of items
  ## Men
-    It Will show only Men's Category items
+    It will show only Men's Category items
 ## Women
     It wil show only women's category items
 ## Flow of Project
     1. Click on the Image of any item
     2. select the no of items